Trump: The Art of the Comeback

-Trump: The Art of the Comeback is a 1997 book written by businessman and future President of the United States, Donald Trump and journalist Kate Bohner.
+Trump: The Art of the Comeback is a 1997 book written by businessman Donald Trump and journalist Kate Bohner.

 Synopsis

 In the book, Donald Trump writes about his bankruptcy in 1990 and how he managed to "comeback" through negotiations.
-In the book, Trump notably revealed that he was "a germ freak" and "often thought of taking out a series of newspaper ads encouraging the abolishment of the handshake."
-Trump also explains why he divorced Ivana Trump and Marla Maples, his first two wives; he claims that Trump talked too much about work while Maples wanted him to return earlier.
+In the book, he notably revealed that he was "a germ freak" and "often thought of taking out a series of newspaper ads encouraging the abolishment of the handshake."
+Trump also explains why he divorced Ivana Trump and Marla Maples, his first two wives; he claims that Ivana Trump talked too much about work while Marla Maples wanted him to return earlier.
 Trump's accounts were denied by both ex-wives.
-Trump also criticizes journalist Tina Brown, claiming that she reneged on a promise to write favorably about him in the past.
+Trump also criticizes journalist Tina Brown, saying that she reneged on a promise to write favorably about him in the past.
 Trump called Brown "the worst," stating, "She's totally overrated.
 I think she's third-rate at best.
 If you look at Vanity Fair, it's a better magazine today than when she ran it."
 Brown was also the wife of Harold Evans, who was the president of Random House at the time.
-Trump also lists the "problems [he] had with her (Alicia Machado)", the winner of Miss Universe in 1996, including her weight gain and her criticism of Trump in an interview with The Washington Post.
+Trump also lists the "problems" he had with Alicia Machado, the winner of Miss Universe in 1996, including her weight gain and her criticism of Trump in an interview with The Washington Post.

-The book also offers ten tips for success:
+The book offers ten tips for success: